 Eucalyptus populnea and Acacia harpophylla woodlands produced the maximum amounts of litter during November 2001 to March 2002 (Table 4).
 There was no significant difference in the amount of litter produced between cleared and uncleared sites of E. melanophloia, irrespective of season.
-In contrast, uncleared A. harpophylla produced significantly (at P < 0.05) more litter compared to most cleared sites in all the seasons (e.g. litter produced at the uncleared site in March -July 2001 was more than double that of the cleared sites).
-In E. populnea, only during July-November 2001 litter produced at uncleared was close to twice the amount at the cleared sites (Table 4).
+In contrast, uncleared A. harpophylla produced significantly (at P < 0.05) more litter compared with most cleared sites in all the seasons (e.g. litter produced at the uncleared site in March-July 2001 was more than double that of the cleared sites).
+In E. populnea, only during July-November 2001 was litter produced at uncleared close to twice the amount at the cleared sites (Table 4).

-The total amount of litter produced per annum (calculated from summing data for all seasons over a year) was greatest for all the tree species in their uncleared treatments, although the differences between cleared and uncleared treatments were not all significant.
+The total amount of litter produced per annum (calculated from summing data for all seasons over a year) was greatest for all the tree species in their uncleared